mbajur/mina_maintenance/README.md

     gem install mina_maintenance

+And require mina_maintenance tasks in your `deploy.rb` file:

+    require 'mina_maintenance/tasks'

 ## Usage

 Before using the maintenance tasks, you need to configure your webserver.
 How you do this depends on how your server is configured, but the following examples should help you on your way.